SevenBits/libstx/README.md

-istrlib - Improved String Library
+libistr - Improved String Library
 ========

 ### A dynamic string library for C

-istrlib is a minimal and simple dynamically-sized string handling library that conforms to the C99 standards.
+libistr is a minimal and simple dynamically-sized string handling library that conforms to the C99 standards.
 The main goals of the library are proper error handling, verifying input, thread concurrency, and preventing overflows wherever possible.
 All library documentation is in the man page and header